 The advantage of using the ferry to Kuala Perlis is there are many more departures a day, the boats trip is slightly quicker and it is much cheaper than the ferry to Satun.

-The distance by road from Kuala Perlis to Hat Yai is a little longer at just over 100 kms.
+The distance by road from Kuala Perlis to Hat Yai is a little longer at around 95 km.

 Once you arrive at the ferry terminal in Kuala Perlis, the Kuala Perlis bus station is just a few minutes walk away (turn left when you come out of the ferry terminal and the bus station is located on your right behind a row of buildings - there is a walkway that runs between the buildings).